 If you are prepared for a fright, you can squeeze your lover’s hand at the highly entertaining York Dungeon.

 This a 75-minute walking tour delves into over 2000 years of York’s horrible, bloody history.
 A talented cast of theatrical actors guide you – in the guise of some of York’s most notorious citizens – into a dozen multi-sensory, atmospheric scenarios from the city’s real events.
-Be warned, you will be invited to take part!
-It’s black comedy at its darkest and best.
+You may even be invited to take part.
+This is black comedy at its darkest and best.

-So come to York, fall in love and – who knows – kiss your Valentine under a certain window and it could last a lifetime.
+So come to York and you will definitely fall in love.
+Kiss your loved one in this beautiful city and – who knows – it could last a lifetime.